Skip to main content

 • Piloted locally tailored NbS guidelines through participatory community workshops.

-• Trained over 400 stakeholders (especially women) in NbS, ROAM, systematic planning, and climate resilience tools.
+• Trained over 1200+ stakeholders (especially women) in NbS, ROAM, systematic planning, climate resilience tools and other topics related to gender equity.

 • Produced the “Highly Environmental!” podcast featuring voices from Shoubak and Petra.